p-sto/design_patterns/patterns/10_Proxy/description.md

 ### Example implementation

-As an example we'll be implementing client for `AssetManager` which will provide some `Asset` objects.
-Access  to this manager will be controlled via `AssetManagerAccessProxy`.
+`AssetManager` class provides some `Asset` objects.
+Access to this manager is controlled via `AssetManagerAccessProxy`.
-Only authorised clients will be able to access assets.
+Only authorised clients are able to access assets.